• Requirements for Majors

 German Minor

 A minor in German consists of 20 credits.
 Required of all minors are GER-251 or GER-252.
-The remaining credits can come from intermediate-level courses (GER-111, 112), and any GER courses at the 200, 300, or 400 levels.
+The remaining credits can come from intermediate-level courses (GER-111, 112), and any GER courses at the 200-, 300-, or 400-levels.

 German Studies Minor

 A minor concentration in German Studies consists of six courses, two of which must be taken in the History department and two in the German Section of Modern Languages, including GER-252.
 Two additional courses, one in German, one in History or an independent study project addressing a topic either in History or German, may be taken through any Ursinus approved study- abroad program.
-Students may choose from among the following courses at Ursinus: HIST-102, 375, 475W; GER-201, 202, 251, 252, 314, 315.
+Students may choose from among the following courses at Ursinus: HIST/GWSS-102, GER-201, 202, 251, 252, 314, 315.

 German Courses